Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Metaphysical Art was an early twentieth-century Italian art movement known for its dream-like depictions of mysterious arcaded squares.

-Mezzotint is an engraving method that emerged in the 17th century, producing prints of smooth transitions of tone and deep, velvety black areas.
+Mezzotint is an engraving method that emerged in the 17th century, producing prints with smooth transitions of tone and deep, velvety black areas.

-Minimalism was a primarily American art movement of the 1960s, characterised by simple geometric shapes and massive forms.
+Minimalism was a primarily American art movement of the 1960s, characterised by simple and often enormous forms.

 Mixed media refers to artworks created by blending various media or materials together.